srajiang/skills-terrain-visualizer/README.md

   * Map out relationships between your skills, interests, hobbies
   * Chart out areas of growth to accomplish a goal
   * Map out a topic and chart out relationships between sub-areas of a topic
-  * Reflect on academic studies and relationships between those areas

 ## Functionality and Features